TechToThePeople/civisualize/README.md

 {crmSQL query="somethingcool"}
 that will fetch the sql query from /queries/somethingcool.sql

 A 3rd option is to be able to fetch data from a report instance using a {crmReport...}.
-It's probably not super complicted, patch welcome and all that.
+Eileen has done (most of?) the work already.
+I think it's on 4.5

 Display data
 -----------

-The principle is to get the data in a template as a json, and apply d3 on it until it looks awesome.
+The principle is to get the data in a template as a json, and apply d3/dc on it until it looks awesome.

 you simply have to add your template into templates/dataviz/Something.tpl and you can access it from http://yoursite.org/civicrm/dataviz/something

+To get you started, you can visit http://yoursite.org/civicrm/dataviz/contribute This is using the wondefully magic dc, that is a layer of love on the top of d3 and crossfilter.
+Click on the graphs to filter down. magic, I told you.

-no matter if you use {crmAPI} or {crmSQL}, you end up with a json and a d3 loaded and ready to rock
+no matter if you use {crmAPI} or {crmSQL}, you end up with a json and a d3 and dc loaded and ready to rock

 In the template, put